bentoml/BentoML/docs/source/bentocloud/how-tos/create-deployments.rst

 Deploy an existing Bento to BentoCloud
 --------------------------------------

-If you already have a Bento, either available locally or on BentoCloud, you can use one of the following ways to deploy it.
+If you already have a Bento built locally (run ``bentoml list`` to view all the local Bentos), you can deploy it using either the BentoML CLI or Python API.

 .. tab-set::